Records are a way to introduce structured data into your team.

 , it will be recorded asfalse

-.
-Otherwise, it will be recorded astrue
+, it will be recorded astrue

-.If a record column is defined as a “timestamp” but the incoming data is not a date time, empty data will be recorded and you'll see an error in the logs.
+.If a record field is defined as a “timestamp” but the incoming data is not a date time, empty data will be recorded and you'll see an error in the logs.
 A “timestamp”, regardless of the format, will be recorded as the strftime format

 %Y-%m-%d %H:%M:%S